 Using your e-ticket

-On arrival at the event, the following will be required in order to validate an e-ticket purchased through the British Museum website:
+If visiting the Museum on-site, on arrival at the Museum (or at the entry to the exhibition or event for which you hold an e-ticket), the following will be required in order to validate an e-ticket booked through the British Museum website:

-1) Appropriate proof of entitlement to any discounted ticket rate claimed (such as NUS card or pension booklet) for each person to be admitted with the ticket.
+1) Appropriate proof of entitlement to any discounted rate claimed (such as NUS card or pension booklet) for each person to be admitted with the e-ticket; and

-2) A legible printout of your e-ticket or the display of this on your device.
+2) A legible printout of your e-ticket or the display of this on your mobile device.